walmartlabs/concord-website/docs/getting-started/index.md

 Projects allow users to automatically create payloads by pulling files from remote GIT repositories and applying templates.

-Projects are created using the REST API or the
+Projects are created with the Concord Concole or by using the REST API.
-UI.

 ### Processes